-2. Demonstrate professional research, writing and production skills appropriate to television, video and online journalism.
+2. Undertake professional research, writing and production skills appropriate to television, video and online journalism

-3. Develop skills in critical reflection on professional practice by studying, analysing and interpreting current professional media practice.
+3. Develop critical reflection on professional practice by studying, analysing and interpreting current professional media practice

-4. Develop professional communication skills as applicable to broadcast journalism including voice and presentation.
+4. Demonstrate communication skills as applicable to a broadcast journalist including voice and presentation

-5. Produce well-researched, effective and relevant interviews for television and video online.
+5. Produce well-researched, effective and relevant interviews for video news production

-6 Apply digital recording and production skills to produce and present interviews, news stories and features in different formats.
+6. Apply digital recording and production skills to produce and present interviews, news stories and features in video formats

 Topics will include: